 Fancy visiting the Scottish islands for your next Scotland holiday?
-Whether connected by bridge, causeway or by ferry, arriving on one of Scotland’s islands is and otherworldly dip into a remote ‘edge of the world’ culture.
+Whether connected by bridge, causeway or by ferry, arriving on one of Scotland’s islands is an otherworldly dip into a remote ‘edge of the world’ culture.
 There are nearly 800 Scottish Islands to discover.
-Here is how to make a start.
+Here are the best Scottish Islands to visit.

 The Isle of Skye – go off the beaten track